gravity-ai/gai-doc/doc-site/gravity-ai/docs/buildProcess.md

     * We recommend following the tutorial created by Youtuber Code With Ania, you can view [here](https://youtu.be/i6qL3NqFjs4).
     * Regardless of how you create your model...
         * you must take care to carefully list your dependencies in a **requirements.txt** file or using **renv**
-        * you must have a single entry script that takes into account, at minimum, a path to an input file and a path to an output file. (see Input/Output Handling)
+        * you must have a single entry script that takes into account, at minimum, a path to an input file and a path to an output file.
+For more info check out [Input/Output Handling](./input-output.md).
     * You may or may not decide to include a gravityai-build.json to allow for prefilled build settings or tests that can occur during build processing.